FDelporte/FXGLSystemMonitoring/blog.md

 1569780732: Opening ipv4 listen socket on port 1883.
 1569780732: Error: Address already in use
 ```

+The last line with the error message can be ignored.

 ### Testing Mosquitto on the Pi